NeNorvalls/Blackjack_Game/README.md

 # Blackjack_Game
-Creating a game called Blackjack
+Creating a simple game called Blackjack with html, javascript and css